Elden Ring: Film adaptation

 A live-action film adaptation of Elden Ring was announced in May 2025, to be produced by A24 and Bandai Namco.
 Alex Garland was chosen to direct and write the screenplay, while Peter Rice, Andrew Macdonald, Allon Reich, George R. R. Martin and Vince Gerardis will produce the film.
+The film is set to be released on March 3, 2028.